BankingofThings/BoT-NodeJS-SDK/README.md

 make server makerID=YOUR_MAKER_ID

 Running the server
-To run the server normally after you've configured it, simply run: make server Using the SDK
+To run the server normally after you've configured it, simply run:<br/>
+make server Using the SDK

 Pairing your device<br/>